 Return the meat to the Dutch oven, cover and bake at 350 degrees F for 2 hours, flipping the meat over at the 1 hour point.

-Remove from oven, sprinkle the potatoes all around the roast, and return to oven for another hour.
+Remove from oven, sprinkle the potatoes, mushrooms and yellow pepper all around the roast, and return to oven for another hour.
 The meat should be tender and the potatoes very soft.